top of page

 Making a Difference

-DIMH shelters and assists 200 or more men annually, with the great majority securing employment, housing, and stability.
-400 or more homeless adults are assisted each year in the daytime resource center, where a team of three case managers and dedicated volunteers make it possible for those experiencing homelessness to transform their lives.
+DIMH men's and women's shelters assists over 200 annually, with the great majority securing employment, housing, and stability.
+400 or more homeless adults are assisted each year in the daytime resource center, where a team of case managers and dedicated volunteers make it possible for those experiencing homelessness to transform their lives.

 Our Mission